maxplanck-ie/ATACofthesnake/README.md

 ## Important

 All samples in a 'run' have to belong to the same group.
 That means that out of all peaks/sample, a union will be made.
-In case this is not relevant, you can run the workflow multiple times.
+In case this is not the case, you can run the workflow multiple times.
-Fasta headers un field 0 (space delimited) are not allowed to contain a pipe character '|' (as peaks will be delimited as such).
+Fasta headers are not allowed to contain a pipe character '|' (as peaks will be delimited as such later on).

 ## Installation